-Before jumping further into how taxation works in these scenarios, there are some terms you need to learn in order to understand.
+Before jumping further into how life settlement taxation works in these scenarios, there are some terms you need to learn in order to understand.

 Beneficiaries are the person or people –of your choosing– that will receive a cash payment when the covered person dies.

 Life insurance settlements are taxable once you make a profit.

 According to the Tax Cuts and Jobs Act of 2017, a profit from a life settlement is considered the difference between the premiums you paid and the lump sum payout you received when you sold your policy.

 Part of the lumpsum payment you receive could be taxed like regular income and another part as capital gains.